ibrahim9492/Creuto-Assignment/README.md

-# Bookshelf Management App
+# Book Management App

-A simple web application for managing a personal bookshelf.
+A simple web application for managing a personal book.
 This app allows users to add, edit, delete, search, and manage books by categorizing them into unfinished and finished lists.

 ## Features